Safsaf

 #f

-2.8.2 Procedures
+2.9.3 Procedures

-Procedure: make-session-config secret-key KEY: #:cookie-name #:expire-delta #:algorithm
+Procedure: make-session-config secret-key KEY: #:cookie-name #:expire-delta #:algorithm #:secure #:http-only #:same-site #:path

 SECRET-KEY is the HMAC signing key (a string).
 EXPIRE-DELTA is (days hours minutes), default 30 days.
 ALGORITHM is the HMAC algorithm, default sha512.

-Procedure: make-session-handler-wrapper session-manager
+Procedure: make-session-handler-wrapper config

-Procedure: session-delete session-manager
+Procedure: session-delete config

-Procedure: session-handler-wrapper handler session-manager
+Procedure: session-handler-wrapper handler config

 Session handler wrapper using signed cookies via (webutils sessions).